NervanaSystems/ngraph/doc/sphinx/source/project/introduction.rst

 PlaidML automatically applies low level deep learning performance optimizations in conjunction with nGraph's graph level optimizations.
 PlaidML also offers extensive support for many hardware targets with its ability to generate code in LLVM, OpenCL, OpenGL, CUDA, and Metal.

 nGraph and PlaidML thus provide best of both worlds.
-If there is backend with exisiting kernel libraries, nGraph can readily support the target hardware because the backend only needs to support a few nGraph primitive ops.
-If the hardware supports one of the PlaidML supported code generation languages, it can be supported by specifying machine description.
+If there is a hardware backend with existing kernel libraries, nGraph can readily support the target hardware because the backend only needs to support a few nGraph primitive operations.
+If the hardware supports one of the PlaidML code generation languages, it can be programmed to execute deep learning computation by simply specifying machine description.

-This documentation provides technical details of nGraph's core functionality, and framework & backend integration.
-Creating a compiler stack like nGraph and PlaidML requires expert knowledge, and we hope nGraph and PlaidML will lift the burden for
+This documentation provides technical details of nGraph's core functionality, and framework & backend integrations.
+Creating a compiler stack like nGraph and PlaidML requires expert knowledge, and we hope nGraph and PlaidML will lift burden for
 1. Framework owners needing to support new hardware
 2. Data scientist and ML developers wishing to accelerate deep learning performance
 3. New deep learning accelerator developers creating end-to-end software stack from deep learning frameworks to their silicon.